LuxDL/DocumenterVitepress.jl/docs/src/updated_example.md

 DocumenterVitepress.generate_template("/path/to/YourPackage/docs", "YourPackage.jl")
 ```

-4. Finally inorder to see the live preview of your documentation, run the following two bash commands in the docs folder:
+4. Finally in order to see the live preview of your documentation, run the following two bash commands in the docs folder:

 ```julia
 npm i